-(2) Figure is estimated based on information supplied by other taxing authorities and does not include selfsupporting general obligation debt.

-(3) Includes tax increment amounts payable to the Authority in the Northwest URA and Jefferson Center URA and reimbursed to the District pursuant to the Master Redevelopment Agreement.
+(4) Figure is estimated based on information supplied by other taxing authorities and does not include self-supporting general obligation debt.
+(5) Includes tax increment amounts payable to the Authority in the Northwest URA and Jefferson Center URA and reimbursed to the District pursuant to the Master Redevelopment Agreement.

-(4) This figure has been calculated using a statutory formula under which assessed valuation is calculated at 7.20% of the statutory "actual" value of residential property in the District, and 29% of the statutory "actual" value of other property within the District (with certain specified exceptions).
+(6) This figure has been calculated using a statutory formula under which assessed valuation is calculated at 7.15% of the statutory "actual" value of residential property in the District, and 29% of the statutory "actual" value of other property within the District (with certain exceptions, including the oil and gas production within the District).
 Statutory "actual" value is not intended to represent market value.